-The District took minimal samples (5 samples) during storm events from the Fairgrounds Stormwater Basin.
+The District took minimal samples (4 samples) during storm events from the Willow Street Pond (ESW), (formerly known as Fairgrounds Stormwater Basin).
 This stormwater basin was built by the City of Detroit Lakes to treat the effluent from the Municipal Separate Storm Sewer System (MS4) and treats about half of the City of Detroit Lake's stormwater runoff before discharging into the Ditch 14 wetlands North of St. Clair.
-Concentrations of TP and OP out of this basin were quite high, averaging 149 μ g/L and 34 μ g/L respectively (n=5).
-Specific conductance was also high, averaging 692 micro-siemens.
+Concentrations of TP and OP out of this basin were quite high, averaging $107 \mu g/L$ and $34 \mu g/L$ .
+Specific conductance average was also high, averaging 1084 micro-siemens.
 A low number of samples were taken, possibly skewing results, but all readings were high.
-The District will continue to take more samples in 2023 to assess this issue.
+The District will continue to take more samples in 2024 to assess this issue.

-Figure 7.23.
-Nutrient concentrations on Ditch 14 in 2022.
+Figure 7.22 Nutrient concentrations on Ditch 14 in 2023.

-8 Brandy Water Management Area
+8 Brandy/Wine Water Management Area

-The Brandy WMA contains about 3,000 acres (Figure 8.1).
+The Brandy/Wine WMA contains about 3,000 acres (Figure 8.1).
 Four named lakes exist within this area; Brandy, Wine, Oak, and Oar, however several small unnamed lakes and wetlands also dot the WMA.
 Brandy Lake is the largest lake, at 323 acres.
 The other lakes are smaller and have small watersheds.
 Land in the Brandy WMA is mostly used for cultivated crops or pasture, and shoreline along the lakes is mostly undeveloped.
 This is partly because the shallow nature of these lakes makes them ill-suited for recreation.
 Approximately 10 percent of the WMA is owned by the U.S. Fish and Wildlife Service.
 Brandy Lake historically suffered from poor water quality from the former Becker County Landfill but has improved through remediation.
 Wine Lake is impaired due to excess nutrients, and the District will work with MPCA to develop a TMDL.
 Oak lake was sampled in 2020 for water quality.

-Figure 8.1 The Brandy Water Management Area.
+Figure 8.1 The Brandy/Wine Water Management Area.

-There are 4 lakes in the Brandy WMA, 3 of which are assessed by the District.
+There are 4 lakes in the Brandy/Wine WMA, 3 of which are assessed by the District.
 Brandy Lake is improving from historical pollution from the Becker County Landfill, Wine Lake was found to be impaired from eutrophication and is being assessed for a TMDL, and Oak Lake was sampled for the first time in 2020.